David Loebel, Music Director

 Praising “the highly talented teenagers who fill the ranks of the YPO,” and their “expressively charged and technically accomplished performances,” Boston Globe music critic Jeremy Eichler has written: “One of the special pleasures of hearing a youth orchestra comes from knowing that many of its members have been encountering the music, even a cornerstone of the repertory like the Brahms [Fourth Symphony], for the very first time.
 As a result, the playing can sometimes brim with the visceral thrill of discovery.
 That was the case here.”

 YPO tours biannually with trips that span all corners of the globe.
-Most recently, YPO embarked on a 10-day tour of Norway in June 2017.
-This international concert tour included orchestra concerts in Oslo, Valdres, Bergen, and Stavanger.
+Most recently, YPO embarked on a 10-day tour of Prague, Bratislava, and Budapest in June 2019.

 Rehearsals: Saturdays, 3:10–6:00 PM in Brown Hall